Sadbags/holbertonschool-simple_shell/README.md

 What is pid and ppid?

--pid : The process identifier (PID) is to identify an active process.
+- pid : The process identifier (PID) is to identify an active process.
--ppid : The parent process ID is the number assigned to the process of a given process in an operating process.
+- ppid : The parent process ID is the number assigned to the process of a given process in an operating process.

 What if fork()?